Do you need an attorney for an eviction in New Jersey?

 These protections matter because tenants may raise habitability, retaliation, discrimination, or payment-related defenses.
 An attorney prepares landlords for these issues before they derail the case.

-2. Serving a formal letter may prevent the need for eviction.
+Serving a formal letter may prevent the need for eviction.

-Many tenants respond more seriously when a lawyer becomes involved.
-A formal attorney letter demanding compliance or payment often persuades tenants to cure violations or negotiate a voluntary move-out, which can prevent the need for litigation altogether.
-This early intervention saves time, money, and the stress of a court appearance.
+A formal attorney letter demanding compliance or payment often persuades tenants to cure violations or negotiate a voluntary move-out to prevent the need for litigation.
+Early intervention saves time, money, and the stress of a court appearance.

-3. Attorneys can negotiate enforceable settlements.
+Attorneys can negotiate enforceable settlements.

-Evictions often resolve through consent judgments or settlement agreements that bind the tenant to vacate by a specific date.
-These agreements typically include “judgment triggers,” meaning that if the tenant fails to move by the agreed-upon date, the landlord automatically wins the eviction case without a contested hearing.
+These agreements include “judgment triggers,” meaning if the tenant fails to move by the agreed-upon date, the landlord can apply for removal without a contested hearing.

-Section 3: Costs to Hire an Eviction Attorney
+Costs to Hire an Eviction Attorney

 The cost of hiring an eviction attorney varies widely.

-1. Fee models differ among attorneys.
+Fee models differ among attorneys.

 Attorneys often offer a flat fee for non-payment eviction or simple breach-of-lease cases.